Jules Rabin: Upland Bakers (1978—2002)

 In 1971, Jules took a sabbatical from Goddard and traveled to Europe with Helen.
 They spent ten days visiting a commune known as the Community of the Ark in southern France.
 (Note: In the book The Community of the Ark, author Mark Shepard documents the role of artisan baking, noting the importance of bread labor as a guiding philosophy within the group.)
 The Ark was located in a small village known as La Borie Noble in the mountains of Occitanie, between Beziers and Millau.
 A small community of more than 100 people, the people in the Ark lived a simple life similar to peasants from the 18th century.
-Key to their diet and culture was the baking of country-style bread (pain de campagne) in a masonry oven, producing large round loafs (miche).
-"They didn't speak of bread as holy, but they treated it as a holy object", Rabin remembered.
+Key to their diet and culture was the baking of country-style bread (pain de campagne) in a masonry oven, producing large round loaves (miche).
+"They didn't speak of bread as holy, but they treated it as a holy object", Rabin recalled.

 Back home in Vermont, Rabin and his wife, who had formerly lived in a small shepherd's-like cabin on a farm near Goddard, now had two children.
 They built a New England style farmhouse for their growing family in 1975.
 They also built their own stone wood-fired oven from 75 tons of fieldstone based on the one they saw in 1971.
 At the time, an engineer provided them with a drawing schematic of the original French oven.
 They had a dream of inviting their local community to join them in using it as a community oven just like the one at the Ark.
 They soon realized that this was not going to happen.
 Unlike the French countryside, the rural population of Vermont was too spread out among the hilly terrain.
 A year after building the new oven, Rabin lost his job at Goddard.
 To make ends meet, they decided to sell bread from the oven that they built.
 In 1978, after building a small bakery behind their house and buying a mixer, they were licensed by the authorities and Upland Bakers was born.
-Their traditional masonry oven is made from salvaged firebrick.
-It is heated by an initial wood fire after which the coals are removed and the oven is cleaned out.
-The retained heat in the masonry is enough to bake bread for seven hours, giving it a unique, crusty sourdough finished product.
+Their traditional masonry oven was made from salvaged firebrick.
+It was heated internally by a wood fire that was swept out.
+The heat retained in the masonry would bake their sourdough bread in seven hours, with a unique, crusty appearance.